nino-b/Namaste-React/assignments/episode04/notes.md

 - If there exists everything, it will return value of city property.
 - If any of those does not exist, or is null/undefined, it will throw a <b>TypeError</b> (saying like: "Cannot read properties of undefined (reading 'address')").

+<h1>key</h1>

+When rendering a list of components in React, it's important to provide a unique key prop to each component in the list.

+- When we loop through in React, we need to pass unique <b>key</b> to the component.
+- To do so, we need to pass unique key to the ```key``` property like: <Restaurantcard key={restaurant.id}/>